solo-io/gloo/docs/content/guides/security/auth/jwt/claim_routing.md

                   -----END PUBLIC KEY-----
 ```

-The `jwt` configuration defined on the Virtual Host instructs Gloo to verify whether a JWT is present on incoming
+The `jwt` configuration defined on the Virtual Host instructs Gloo Edge to verify whether a JWT is present on incoming
 requests and whether the JWT is valid using the provided public key.
 If the JWT is valid, the `claimsToHeaders` field
-will cause Gloo to copy the `org` claim to a header name `x-company`.
+will cause Gloo Edge to copy the `org` claim to a header name `x-company`.

 At this point we can use normal header matching to do the routing: